NVIDIA/NeMo/README.rst

 Megatron Core
 ~~~~~~~~~~~~~

-The NeMo LLM Multimodal Domains require that NVIDIA Megatron Core to be installed.
+Megatron Core is required for LLM and MM domains.
+Although Megatron Core is pre-installed in the NVIDIA PyTorch container, you may need to update it to a newer version.

-Megatron core is a library for scaling large transfromer base models.
-NeMo LLM and Multimodal models leverage Megatron Core for model parallelism,
+Megatron Core is a library for scaling large Transformer-based models.
+NeMo LLMs and MMs leverage Megatron Core for model parallelism,
-transformer architectures, and optimized pytorch datasets.
+transformer architectures, and optimized PyTorch datasets.

-NeMo LLM and Multimodal may need Megatron Core to be updated to a recent version.
+To install Megatron Core, run the following code.

 .. code-block:: bash